Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: Discussion

-\emph{Type F2} concerns a different futuring process.
-On a pragmatic level, it differs from Type F1 by having only one empirical study and prototype.
-That is because here the triangulation addresses future trends, weak signals, drivers or critical uncertainties \cite{schwartz1991art} and whether they have dependencies with each other.
-In Type F2, elements from two different trends are enacted in the same possible future.
-The benefit from the combinationnis that the future may be less naive and more holistic instead \cite{moesgen2023designing}, especially if the trends are chosen because of their possibly conflicting implications.
-A user study on such a dynamic future may reveal user behaviours that would not emerge if only one or the other trend would be enacted.
-An example of such a triangulation could be a study of a possible future where a trend of companies' increasingly pervasive digital trace data gathering would clash with technological enablers (such as blockchain, digital wallets and password managers) that provide citizens with possibilities to maintain and forge several digital identities and use them opportunistically and creatively.
+\emph{Type F2} (Collision) brings in a different futuring process.
+The triangulation here addresses future trends, weak signals, drivers, or critical uncertainties \cite{schwartz1991art} and any dependency relations among these.
+At pragmatic level, the fundamental difference from Type F1 is that Type F2 employs a single empirical study and prototype: elements from two trends are enacted in a single possible future.
+The benefit from this combination is that the future may be less naïve and more holistic \cite{moesgen2023designing} than in Type F1 counterparts, especially if the trends are chosen for their possibly conflicting implications.
+A user study of such a dynamic future may reveal user behaviours that would not ensue if only one or the other trend had been enacted.
+For example, such triangulation could be implemented for studying a possible future where companies' increasingly pervasive gathering of digital trace data would collide with the technological enablers that enrich citizens' opportunities to forge several digital identities opportunistically (e.g., digital wallets, digital ledger systems such as blockchain, and password managers).

-\emph{Type F3}, finally, appears visually similar to Type F1 in its structure.
-Here, however, the futures differ by having different user groups, activities, locations, or other contextual factors where the technology is used.
-The purpose is to study how appropriation of a technology may differ between these conditions.
-Research design for such a triangulation requires two or more user studies, but may need only one prototype.
+Finally, \emph{Type F3} (Different contexts), which is visually similar in structure to Type F1, involves enacting contextual differences for the futures: in user groups, activities, locations, or other factors where the technology is used.
+The purpose is to study how appropriation of a technology may differ between conditions.
+The research design for such triangulation demands two or more user studies but may not require multiple prototypes.